-History of Canada 30F (1.0 credit) Dept. of Ed.
-Code: 0105 Pre-requisite: Geographic Issues of the 21st Century 20F
+History of Canada 30F (1.0 credit)

+Pre-requisite: Geographic Issues of the 21st Century 20F

 History of Canada 30F examines Canadian history from the perspective of how the present can best be explained by understanding the past.
 The essential question "How has Canada's history shaped our lives today?" will be explored as major historical events are studied.